23seriy/cwt_digital_devops/ex1-CI-CD/README.md

 ## The Exercise

 Your goal is simple - build a full build, deploy and monitor pipeline.
-User Docker, Ansible, Jenkins whenever applicable
+Use Docker, Ansible, Jenkins whenever applicable

 You have few steps: